 OvalOptions provides mediation services in trademark dispute cases.
-Our trademark mediators have trademark legal expertise as as certification by the International Trademark Association.
+Our trademark mediators have trademark legal expertise and certification by the International Trademark Association.
 While they strive for the best outcome for both/all parties, they do not represent or advocate for them; they represent the process of dispute resolution.
 While most of our trademark mediation services focus on the brewing industry, they are just as applicable elsewhere.

 Isn’t mediation a “soft” approach to resolving disputes?
 No. Mediation is a strategic resource to utilize when disputes threaten finances, relationships, business and communication.
 It can save parties hundreds of thousands of dollars and deliver amicable solutions.